Reppie-io/reppie-lab/search/ecommerce/README.md

 This app provides a demonstration illustrating the application of hybrid search to enhance search relevance in media and content production industries.
 The demo showcases two primary functionalities: searching for media content by image and searching for media content by text.

-### Multimodal Embedding
+### Embeddings

-Multimodal embeddings refer to representations that capture both textual and visual information.
+#### CLIP
  In this demonstration, we leverage the (CLIP model)[https://huggingface.co/sentence-transformers/clip-ViT-B-32] developed by OpenAI, allowing the creation of vectors from both text and images.
-For this demo, searches are conducted based on images using CLIP embeddings.
+It is a multimodal embedding modal which refers to representations that capture both textual and visual information.

+### BM25

+For the keyword embeddings, we use BM25 embedding model.
+BM25 is a popular information retrieval (IR) model that is often used for ranking documents in search results.
+It is a statistical model that takes into account the frequency of terms in a document, as well as the length of the document, to determine its relevance to a query.

+BM25 can be used for sparse vector embeddings, which are high-dimensional vectors that represent documents.
+In this context, each dimension of the vector corresponds to a term in the vocabulary, and the value of each dimension represents the frequency of that term in the document.

+Check Pinecone enconde sparse vectors (documentation)[https://docs.pinecone.io/docs/encode-sparse-vectors] for more details.

 ## Dataset
 The demo utilizes a (sample dataset)[https://huggingface.co/datasets/ashraq/fashion-product-images-small] suitable for ecommerce applications.